Abdullah-Al-Faheem/CF-Fetcher/README.md

 3. Select `manifest.json`

 ## Usage
-1. Open Codeforces
+1. Open a Codeforces problem page in Firefox
-2. Enter a problem page
+2. Click the extension icon in the toolbar
-3. click on the extension icon to view accepted solutions of friends
+3. You will be redirected to the problem's status page filtered to show friends' submissions

 ## Tech
-- JavaScript, HTML/CSS
+- JavaScript (background script)
-- Firefox WebExtensions API
+- Firefox WebExtensions API (manifest v2)

 ## Acknowledgements
 Built with assistance from ChatGPT.